 Learn how drinking alcohol can increase depression severity.
-If you struggle with the dual diagnosis of depression and AUD, a program that provides dual diagnosis treatment can help.
+If you struggle with the dual diagnosis of depression and AUD, a program that provides dual-diagnosis treatment can help.

 The DSM-5 lists nine criteria to determine if someone has clinical depression.
-For this diagnosis, the person presents with at least five symptoms, and these persisted for more that two weeks.
+For this diagnosis, the person presents with at least five symptoms, and these persisted for more than two weeks.
 The symptoms include:

 - Feelings of sadness and despair most of the time.